-WSZS is committed to maintaining a facility that is as environmentally healthy as possible.
+Will Smith Zoo School is committed to maintaining a facility that is as environmentally healthy as possible.
 This includes the use of least-toxic cleaning, sanitizing, and disinfectant products that are sustainable for the environment.

-The teaching staff give the children the opportunity to learn how our environment is negatively and positively affected.
+The teaching staff give the children the opportunity to learn how behaviors can both positively and negatively affect the environment.
 Children are spoken to about recycling and littering.
 Families and children can take part in various activities to learn what impacts our environment.